 What payment do you accept?

-We currently accept cash, cheques, online transfer and PAYTM to settle bills.
+We currently accept cash, cheques, online transfer, Google Pay and PayTM to settle bills.
 There are plenty of ATMs in the village of Zampa 1km away.
+We are expecting a card machine for 2020 season.

 How do you create the dining menu?

-For breakfast we provide fresh fruit, tea, coffee, toast, jam and a choice a breakfast items such as homemade granola, pancakes, eggs and porridge.
+For breakfast, we provide fresh fruit, tea, coffee, toast, jam and a choice of breakfast items such as homemade granola, pancakes, eggs and porridge.

 What are the meal times?